GeoffAllix/philstollery.github.io/README.md

 Finally execute `jekyll serve --watch` and head to [localhost:4000](http://127.0.0.1:4000) to see the result.

 # Using categories
-Categories are little bit tricky.
+YYYYYYYY are little bit tricky.
 Please make sure to do the following for each category:

 - Create a file within `categories` folder with the name of your category For example let's say that we have a category called `An Awesome Category` you will need to add an `an-awesome-category.html` file with this content: